faberNovel/ad_licenselint/README.md

 This will output the licenses that are not free to use in your project.
 By default, `MIT`, `Apache` or `BSD` are considered valid.

-If you want to see all the licenses, run:
+If you want to see licenses that are valid anyway, run:

 ```
 bundle exec ad_licenselint -a